frmfm/FRAMED-2.0-Guide/README.md

 ### ■ Submission of Artwork

-• For video artwork, please submit the data as a Quicktime (.mov).
+• For video artwork, please submit the data as a Quicktime (.mov) in one folder .zip file (in the root, no subfolders)

 • Please encode in H.264, unless otherwise specified.